What is Contract for difference trading?

 Unlike other derivative products like options and warrants, CFDs do not have a time limit.
 You can keep an open position with a CFD for as long as you want to take maximum advantage of the market movements.
 In the CFD market you are not forced to close a position because of an expiry date.

-- Efficient use of your capital – CFDs give you ‘leverage’ so you can trade without having to put down the full value of a position.
+- Efficient use of your capital – CFDs give you ‘leverage’ so you can trade without needing to put down the full value of a position.
 This in turn leaves capital remaining for other investments rather than being tied up in the one transaction

 - Can trade a contract for difference to hedge an existing physical portfolio